Kong/kong/CONTRIBUTING.md

 by opening an Enterprise support ticket on [https://support.konghq.com](https://support.konghq.com/).

-If you are experiencing a P1 issue, kindly call us at the [24/7 Enterprise Support phone line](https://support.konghq.com/hc/en-us/articles/115004921808-Telephone-Support) for immediate assistance, as published in the Customer Success Reference Guide.
+If you are experiencing a P1 issue, please call at the [24/7 Enterprise Support phone line](https://support.konghq.com/hc/en-us/articles/115004921808-Telephone-Support) for immediate assistance, as published in the Customer Success Reference Guide.